ETaSky/ifnh_csr_rnaseq_2021/README.md

 ```

 #### Generate feature table
-Count gene using *featureCounts*, a subpackage of *Subread*. *featureCounts* may not work as expected if the bam file is not sorted by name for PE reads.
+Count gene using *featureCounts*, a subpackage of *Subread*. *featureCounts* may not work as expected if the bam file is not sorted by name for PE reads. # This step is pretty fast.
 ```sh
 featureCounts -a data/reference/gencode.vM27.primary_assembly.annotation.gtf \
 -o data/featureCounts/featureCounts_out \